Certified Strength and Conditioning Specialist

 Education: Melissa graduated in December 2001 from Washington University in St. Louis, Missouri with a Master's Degree in Physical Therapy.
 At Washington University, she was trained in the concept of movement impairment syndromes, with an emphasis on human movement analysis.
 Melissa graduated from Illinois State University with a B.S. in Exercise Science in 1998.
 In 1997, she received her certification by the National Strength and Conditioning Association as a Strength and Conditioning Specialist.
 She has attended several continuing education courses related to manual therapy treatment and sports/work-related injuries.

 Clinically: Melissa enjoys seeing a varied case load with an emphasis on sports and orthopaedic injuries.
 She has a special interest in the prevention of osteoporosis and wellness, providing educational talks to individuals and community groups.
-Melissa has also specialized in additional training of intramuscular stimulation (IMS), also known as dry needling, in 2009, through Kinetacore in Colorado.
 She is the lead physical therapist at Northern Rehab's Genoa branch since its opening in 2005.

 Socially: Outside of work, Melissa enjoys spending time working on her family's farm and her husband's family excavating company, training for 10K races, and kayaking in Northern Wisconsin.
 She enjoys providing physical therapy services to the community in which she grew up.